ArmyOfPirates/pyPopUp/README.md

 # pyPopUp

 A Windows extension for Python (2.x) to display simple message popups.
 This is a personal project and still Work In Progress.
 Based on extension example project and compiled with VS2008.
 Only tested with Python 2.7 on 64bit Windows.
 You can use the provided popup.pyd on these systems.

+### Compilation
+copy paste de sourcefiles into the Python extension example project.
+Remove example.c and add popup.cpp to the project.
+Change the "/export:initexample" to "/export:initpopup" in settings (or in example.vcproj).

+### Installation
+Put the popup.pyd in the "Lib/site-packages" folder for system-wide use.
+Or put it in the same folder as your script.

 ## Features
 * Message queue